Tackyou/Gleam.io-Autosolve/README.md

 # Gleam.io-Autosolve

-This is script is no longer updated.
+This script is no longer updated.
 For a more updated version check out https://github.com/Citrinate/gleamSolver

 Warning: Using automation scripts is against the TOS of gleam.io and will most likely get your account banned.
 Use with caution.